charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

 });
 ```

-**NOTE**: _If by some chance you don't know how to get the parameter passed to an endpoint, then head over to the discusison area and start asking questions.
+**NOTE**: _If by some chance you don't know how to get the parameter passed to an endpoint, then head over to the discussion area and start asking questions.
 No one will give you the exact code, but they will tell you where to look for it._

+At this writing, I can think of three routes that take parameters:

+- /remove-known-host: ec2Ip
+- /associate-elastic-ip: InstanceId, allocationId, region
+- /get-instance-status: InstanceId

+You don't need to know real values for this exercise, but your route should take these parameters and pass them back in its response.

 If the test complains that it is getting HTML rather than JSON then that probably means that you are using the wrong URL or throwing some kind of exception in your endpoint.
 Here is a trick: